Celestial317/automated-code-correction/README.md

 - Prompt engineering with context and prior examples
 - Test-based validation agent using subprocess execution
 - Iterative code repair loop with log tracking
+- Provides a similarity score of 100% with corrected code and 92.05% with Buggy code (haha ofc it will be lesser due to changes), yet this shows how efficient it is

 ## Directory Structure